Procedure Guide ·Emergency Vet Visit ·2026

 Recovery & Aftercare

-Depends entirely on the emergency.
-Some dogs go home the same night with medication.
-Others require days of hospitalization with ICU-level care.
-Follow-up with your regular vet within 24-72 hours is typically recommended.
-Emergency clinics provide detailed discharge instructions and medication.
+Depends on the emergency.
+Some dogs go home same night with medication.
+Others need days of hospitalization with ICU care.
+Follow-up with regular vet within 24-72 hours recommended.
 Follow up with your regular vet promptly

 Total Cost - $500-$5,000+